nicolasfauchereau/Python_NIWA_Wellington/README.md

 $ pip install git+git://github.com/mwaskom/seaborn.git#egg=seaborn
 ```

 You may have to install 2 additional libraries for seaborn, `husl` and `moss`.
-If you experience failures during `seaborn` installation or when trying to import it, tr:
+If you experience failures during `seaborn` installation or when trying to import it, try:

 ```
 $ pip install husl